fbpx

 Colombia: La Alborada & Día de las Velitas

-La Alborada is a relatively new festival in Medellín, Colombia, that started in 2003.
-It takes place on the night of November 30th, welcoming in the month of December with fireworks all over the city.
+La Alborada is a relatively new festival in Medellín, Colombia that started in 2003.
+It takes place on the night of November 30th, welcoming the month of December with fireworks all over the city.

-Before La Alborada became popular, Día de las Velitas—which means Night of the Little Candles—was the official start to the Christmas season in Colombia.
+Before La Alborada became popular, Día de las Velitas—which means Night of the Little Candles—officially started the Christmas season in Colombia.
 It is still a special occasion for many people throughout the country.

-Día de las Velitas celebrates the Immaculate Conception of the Virgin Mary, on the night of December 7th and into the morning of December 8th.
-Families place candles outside their homes and along streets to light the path that the Virgin Mary will travel.
+Día de las Velitas celebrates the Immaculate Conception of the Virgin Mary on the night of December 7th and into the morning of December 8th.
+Families place candles outside their homes and along streets to light the path the Virgin Mary will travel.

 Chile: A Christmas feast for warm weather